 Create and Provide Clear SOPs

-Overall, SOPs in your employee training and onboarding process can help new hires perform tasks quickly and consistently, reduce errors, and improve productivity on your team.
+Overall, utilizing SOPs in your new employee training and onboarding process can help new hires learn how to perform tasks quickly and consistently, reduce errors, and improve productivity on your team.

 Provide Easy Access to Training Materials

-Good new-hire training programs make it easy for employees to access training materials.
+Effective new-hire training programs make it easy for employees to access training materials.
 You should have all employee training programs accessible from one central location.
-This makes it simple for new joiners to know where to go for training, SOPs, FAQs, and more—saving everyone a ton of time.
+This makes it simple for new employees to know where to go for training courses, SOPs, FAQs, and more—saving everyone a ton of time.

 It also allows existing employees to easily reference any materials they need to refresh their memory on a particular topic.
 Everyone receives and uses the same information on the job, establishing consistency in work and reducing errors and misunderstandings.

-Central storage of training documents and media files also helps you stay organized.
-This could be a shared drive or the company intranet.
-You can categorize materials by topic, keep files updated, and delete any outdated versions.
+Centrally storing training courses and media files in an online knowledge base also helps you stay organized.
+You can categorize materials by topic, keep files updated, and delete any outdated documents.

 New hires should also have the ability to access all their training courses and materials from anywhere.
 Most of today’s workforce comprises Millennials and Gen Z employees.
 Research states that 90% of Millennials and 98% of Gen Z workers use smartphones, so mobile-friendly new employee training is essential.